Benefit Concert Fraumünster Zurich: Artists For a Better Planet -

 Benefit Concert Fraumünster Zurich: Artists For a Better Planet

-The latest installment of the charity concert series “Artists for a Better Planet,” organised by conductor Kevin Griffiths in conjunction with Blofeld Communications will be taking place in Zurich on Sunday 3rd March.
-Building upon the previous successes in aiding those affected by Australia’s bushfires, advocating for women’s rights in Syria, and assisting earthquake victims in Turkey and Syria, this year the focus is on empowering underprivileged youth through creativity.
+The latest installment of the charity concert series “Artists for a Better Planet,” was organised by conductor Kevin Griffiths in conjunction with Blofeld Communications and took place in Zurich on Sunday 3rd March 2024.
+Building upon the previous successes in aiding those affected by Australia’s bushfires, advocating for women’s rights in Syria, and assisting earthquake victims in Turkey and Syria, this year the focus was on empowering underprivileged youth through creativity.

-The aim is to support non-profit initiatives that nurture the artistic talents of children and adolescents facing poverty, providing scholarships for prolonged artistic education.
-The spotlight for this year’s event is on the communities within the slums of Kenya and South Africa.
+The aim of the event was to support non-profit initiatives which nurture the artistic talents of children and adolescents facing poverty, providing scholarships for prolonged artistic education.
+The spotlight for this year’s event is the communities within the slums of Kenya and South Africa.

-So do come along to the Fraumünster this Sunday, March 3rd, for an exceptional lineup featuring the incredible talents of Masabane Cecilia Rangwanasha and Aaron Azunda Akugbo, two emerging stars in the music world.
-Entrance is free but donations are warmly welcomed via the collection on the evening.
+The concert took place in the Fraumünster on Sunday, March 3rd with the Swiss Festival Orchestra and featured an exceptional lineup featuring the incredible talents of Masabane Cecilia Rangwanasha and Aaron Azunda Akugbo, two emerging stars in the music world.
+Entrance was free and there was a collection basket.

 Benefit Concert Fraumünster Zurich: Artists For a Better Planet